I homeschooled my daughter back in the 1990s

 If I still had children to buy homeschool books and materials for, I'd feel like a kid in a candy shop trying to decide among all the wonderful things available.

-This page is a collection of books and materials I wish had been available back when we homeschooled.
+This page is a collection of books and materials I wish would have been available back in the 1990s.

 Photo courtesy of whgrad on Flickr